 North Dakota History: Journal of the Northern Plains

-Readers can share in the history and culture of the state and Northern Plains through the Society’s quarterly historical publication, North Dakota History: Journal of the Northern Plains, which features well-illustrated, fascinating articles by historians and writers.
-Recent issues have included interviews with former governors John Davis, William Guy, Arthur Link and Allen Olson, the North Dakota artwork of General Regis de Trobriand, photographs of Sitting Bull, and a special issue about North Dakota’s prehistoric past.
+Readers can share in the history and culture of the state and northern plains through the Society’s quarterly historical publication, North Dakota History: Journal of the Northern Plains, which features articles by historians and writers.
 Begun as the North Dakota Historical Quarterly, the journal has published the scholarship and writings of hundreds of authors since 1926.
-In 2000, a valuable research tool, an index of all articles and reviews that appeared in North Dakota History between 1945 and 1998, was published by the Society.
-This index is updated annually in the journal.
 Members of the State Historical Society of North Dakota Foundation receive North Dakota History and Plains Talk as a benefit of membership.
 Journals are also available from the Museum Store.

 North Dakota History